AlbaSly/Rax-API-Server-Structure/src/databases/README.md

 # Databases Folder

+## Important
+*As for other services and potential databases, you should first set up your environment variables in the ```configs``` directory of the project, as from there, all configurations will be distributed to the various existing and yet-to-be-created services and databases.*

+## Overview

 In this folder, you can manage all your databases connections you want.

 For example, as I said in previouses ```README.md``` files, I created a TypeORM based Postgres database connection, located in the ```main``` folder, following the structure below: